Research

 extrusion-fig

 To understand how 3D folding patterns emerge in mammalian interphase Hi-C maps, we implemented and tested a range of possible mechanisms using polymer simulations.
 We found that the mechanism of loop extrusion limited by barriers could recapitulate many features of experimental data (paper, review article).
 This mechanism involves processive molecular machines that dynamically enlarge chromatin loops as they translocate hundreds of thousands of nucleotides along the chromatin fiber.
-Extruder translocation continues unless extruders become stalled at a barrier, or against another extruder, until they dissociate from the chromatin fiber.
-Spurred by these results, we collaborated with experimentalists to better understand the molecular basis for how barriers halt extrusion in interphase (paper), as well as how extrusion might operate to organize chromosomes in meiosis (paper).
-We are excited about developing new models to understand: (i) how loop extrusion can enable communication between enhancers and promoters, (ii) when and how regulators modulate loop extrusion dynamics, (iii) rules governing the encounters between extruders and barriers, (iv) the interplay between loop extrusion and other mechanisms of genome organization (e.g. heterochromatin phase separation in interphase, or synaptonemal complex assembly in meiosis).
+Recent work from the group has focused on how loop extrusion is tuned in cells.
+We found that CTCF acts as a dynamic barrier to modulate cohesin positioning and genome folding at fixed occupancy.
+We derived a chemical reaction network model of loop extrusion from first principles, revealing how transient cohesin cofactors regulate loop extrusion kinetics (see news and views).
+Finally in collaboration with the Nora group at UCSF we showed that cofactor dosage sets the loop extrusion rate.
+We are excited about developing new models to understand how regulators modulate loop extrusion dynamics, how loop extrusion can enable communication between enhancers and promoters, how extruders encounter barriers, and how dysregulated cohesin dynamics contribute to disease.

 See publications and resources for more information.